 Phase Transitions – Moving to the Next Stage of Education with an EHCP.

 This article covers the transition years and the EHCP in deeper detail.
-Transition years are the years in which a child moves to a new phase of education.
-The EHCP plan must be reviewed and amended during a transition year before a specific deadline.
-Further information about schools can be found on IPSEA, and families can attend the Empowering Families Event in September 2024 to find out more.
+Transition years are when a child moves to a new phase of education.
+The EHC plan must be reviewed and amended during a transition year before a specific deadline.

 What are transition years?

-Transition years are the year in which your child moves to a new phase of education.
+Transition years are when your child moves to a new phase of education.
 A transition year is detailed in Regulation 2 of the SEN and Disability Regulations 2014:

 (a) early years education to school;